-2.33a The Core Strategy seeks to promote and reinforce local distinctiveness through high quality design that improves the environmental quality and character of the city and the way that it functions.
+- 2.33a The Core Strategy seeks to promote and reinforce local distinctiveness through high quality design that improves the environmental quality and character of the city and the way that it functions.
 In addition to normal processes of contextualisation in relation to neighbouring buildings and the wider area more generally, development must be demonstrably informed by an understanding of the Outstanding Universal Value of the World Heritage Site, its authenticity and integrity.
 Design that fails to conserve or take the opportunity to enhance the Outstanding Universal Value World Heritage Site will be rejected.
-The preparation other local development documents, including the Placemaking Plan will ensure the achievement of high quality design.

-2.34 The Council has prepared To contribute to this process, a Building Heights Strategy for the area of Bath covered by the World Heritage Site designation has been prepared.
-The strategy is based on heritage asset analysis and provides area-based guidance on the appropriate height of new development to ensure the protection of the Outstanding Universal Values Value (OUVs) (OUV) of the Site.

-2.35 The overall purpose of the strategy is to provide a framework within which decisions can be made about the appropriate height of new buildings in Bath.
+The preparation other local development documents, including the Placemaking Plan will ensure the achievement of high quality design. - 2.34 To contribute to this process, a Building Heights Strategy for the area of Bath covered by the World Heritage Site designation has been prepared.
+The strategy provides area-based guidance on the appropriate height of new development to ensure the protection of the Outstanding Universal Values Value (OUVs) (OUV) of the Site. - 2.35 The overall purpose of the strategy is to provide a framework within which decisions can be made about the appropriate height of new buildings in Bath.
 It will be used to inform the Placemaking Plan and will act as a development management tool in the consideration of planning applications.
 The Strategy has been compiled in such a way that it can be used as the basis for a Supplementary Planning Document.